Regional expertise, research, and events

 - fostering the global connections of Brandeis IBS’ faculty

-Brandeis IBS is committed to bringing high-profile speakers from Latin America to share their experiences and perspectives with our students.
+- bringing high-profile speakers from Latin America to share their experiences and perspectives with our students

-In October 2011, less than a year after the founding of Brandeis IBS’ Latin Club, Honduran President Porfirio Lobo sat down with the club to discuss contemporary issues surrounding economic development and corporate social responsibility.
+Less than a year after the founding of Brandeis IBS’ Latin Club, Honduran President Porfirio Lobo sat down with students to discuss contemporary issues surrounding economic development and corporate social responsibility.

 "At Brandeis IBS we are the ambassadors of our countries,” said Jaime Vergara, MBA ’12.
 “It is our goal to show the value that we as Latinos have in Latin America."

-In 2010, in the wake of his successful tenure, Brazil’s former central bank governor Henrique Meirelles visited Brandeis IBS to address the measures that he and others took to solve Brazil’s problems of economic instability.
+Following his successful tenure as Brazil’s former central bank governor, Henrique Meirelles visited Brandeis IBS to address the measures that he and others took to solve Brazil’s problems of economic instability.

-Joel Schwartz, Senior Vice President and General Manager for Global New Business Development at EMC, speaking at the Global Trade Summit 2012.
+Joel Schwartz, Senior Vice President and General Manager for Global New Business Development at EMC, spoke at the 2012 Global Trade Summit.

-Assistant Professor Ricardo López, a native of Chile, joined the faculty in 2010, after having spent four years working as an economic advisor to the Chilean minister of economy.
-His research focuses on economic growth in Latin America, one of his most recent publications being "Imports of Intermediate Inputs and Spillover Effects: Evidence from Chilean Plants" (published in 2010).
+Assistant Professor Ricardo López, a native of Chile, joined the faculty in 2010, following four years as an economic advisor to the Chilean minister of economy.
+His research focuses on economic growth in Latin America, particularly through one of his most recent publications.